alreva/ets/README.md

 1. Use the ETS-TFS.user.js to connect ETS to the TFS records in ECom platform.
 2. Use the ets.user.js to add controls that help you filling in ETS records faster.

-To install hte scripts you need to:
+To install the scripts you need to:

 1. Have Chrome browser :)
 2. Install TemperMonkey extension to Chrome